 Our teams have already identified areas of improvement that can both increase engagement and provide significant customer value:

-- Location-based opportunities – from having the accommodation confirmation number and address handy to helping guests get a ride back to your accommodation after a night out, helping customers based on their location is key.
+- Location-based opportunities – from having the accommodation confirmation number and address handy to getting guests a ride back to their accommodations after a night out, helping customers based on their location is key.

-- Resuming the customer journey – most customers spend multiple days, or even weeks, before deciding where to book, so we aim to make it easier for them to bounce back and forth between desktop and mobile and resume their customer journey – particularly during ‘micro’ moments, like when sitting in a daily commute.
+- Resuming the customer journey – most customers spend multiple days, or even weeks, deciding where to book, so we aim to make it easier to bounce back and forth between desktop and mobile to resume their customer journey – particularly during “micro” moments, like during a daily commute.

-- Better ways to save and compare – accommodation bookers look at some properties many, many times before finally deciding to book, so we want to give them more ways to save, filter and compare.
+- Better ways to save and compare – accommodation bookers look at some properties many times before deciding to book, so we want to give them more ways to save, filter, and compare.

 It’s worth noting that these mobile app improvements don’t come at the expense of desktop development.
-Whenever we make an improvement in mobile, it compels us to create parity in the desktop app so customers can rely on the new functionality no matter how they access us.
-In this way, it’s easy to see how important our mobile app has become not just for growing our business but for informing the path that our product growth takes.
+Whenever we make an improvement to mobile, it compels us to create parity in the desktop app so customers can rely on the new functionalities no matter how they access us.
+In this way, it’s easy to see how important our mobile app has become, not just for growing our business but for informing the path that our product growth takes.

 I’ve had the pleasure of working on successful and user-friendly apps in my career like Gmail and Google Maps, and I think our entire business should be proud of the recent marketing gains we reported.
-It’s especially impressive when you consider that these gains came during a time when unfortunately not many of us were able to travel.
-It points to a bright future for our app – and a bright future for the increased business we’ll be able to bring to our partners.
+It’s especially impressive when you consider that these gains came during a time when, unfortunately, not many of us were able to travel.
+It points to a bright future for both our app as well as for the increased business we’ll be able to bring to our partners.

 - Over the past decade, Booking.com’s mobile app has steadily grown to become a valuable storefront

-- Our project to modernise the development and design of our app has led to more streamlined processes and encouraged us to build new functionality
+- Our project to modernize the development and design of our app has led to more streamlined processes and encouraged us to build new functionality

 - Infrastructure and design improvements are helping us tackle new stages of the customer journey so our app can be a stronger real-time travel companion for users

-- As improvements roll on, look for updates to the app home screen, better ways to jump back into search and more features that will help customers while they’re on-the-go
+- As improvements roll on, look for updates to the app home screen, better ways to jump back into a search, and more features that will help customers while they’re on-the-go